aybeedee/scheduler/README.md

 # scheduler
-soon to be live at http://aybeedee.me
+Soon to be live at http://aybeedee.me

 Web application for creating, updating and broadcasting my schedule